codepath/android-sqlite-links-demo/README.md

 This is a demo of how to build a basic image loading app that keeps track of the number of times each image is loaded using SQLite.
 This app is a useful demo of the following topics:

- * How to perform networking with `HttpURLConnection` to load remote images into `Bitmap` objects
+ * Perform networking with `HttpURLConnection` to load remote images into `Bitmap` objects
- * How to create a database using `SQLiteOpenHelper` and create the database schema
+ * Create a database using `SQLiteOpenHelper` and create the database schema
- * How to query and update data from tables within a database using `Cursor`
+ * Query and update data from tables within a database using a `Cursor`

 You can review the following key files below: